Skip to content

 When Cheap Wins

-Specialty occasion wear (formal dress for a single event, costume for a one-off party) genuinely makes sense to buy cheap or rent.
+Specialty occasion wear (formal dress for a single event, costume for a one-off party) genuinely applies to buy cheap or rent.
 The wear count will be low regardless of quality.
 Trend pieces that will look dated in two years also fit this profile.
 Buying expensive items in either category produces high cost per wear that no quality justifies.
 The cost-per-wear logic favours quality only when the item is truly worn many times — be honest about whether that applies before paying for premium versions of trend or occasion wear.

 Example Scenario

-An $180 item worn 100 wears times costs $4.20 per wear.
+An $180 item worn 100 wears times costs 4.20 per wear.

 Inputs